 The true followers of Yahshua are not under the Old Testament law of bondage, but the new law of liberty.
 The covenant of Yahshua was established upon better promises in that it represents the final and eternal contract with mankind (Heb 8:6, Gal5:1).
 All who are baptized unto Messiah are Abraham’s seed, and thus heirs according to the promise (Gal 3:29).

 The new law of Yahshua is spiritually discerned, and therein lays the reason for the confusion.
 Without the baptism of the Holy Spirit, we can’t understand the mysteries of His gospel.
 The false teachers that are devoid of the Spirit of Yahshua, lead many to damnation, as they teach doctrines that are simply the commandments of men (Mark 7:7).

 Jer 31:31 Behold, the days come, saith Yahweh, that I will make a new covenant with the house of Israel, and with the house of Judah.

 Yahshua our Redeemer is the mediator of a superior covenant.
 Those who were a part of His first covenant (Old Testament believers) were known as Hebrews, and also Israelites.
 With the physical manifestation of Yahshua came the New Testament promises available to all of His faithful followers who would also become citizens of a spiritual Israel (Eph 2:12-16).

 Jer 31:32 Not according to the covenant that I made with their fathers in the day [that] I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith Yahweh.

-None who are in Yahshua can be under the Old Testament law
+Yahshua’s children are not under the Old Testament law